The biggest financial mistake a person can make is not having a retirement financial plan

-Voluntary early retirement can be fun and the beginning of fulfillment of your life.
+Voluntary early retirement can be fun and the beginning of the fulfillment in your life.
 It allows you to give priority to personal responsibilities over other things.
 And most of all, voluntary early retirement gives you the chance to restore your free will.

-But would it all be possible to do all these things if you retire early without any plan for you financial needs?
+But would it all be possible to do all these things if you retire early without any plan for your financial needs?

-You can find your answer here: go FIRE your way to voluntary early retirement.
+You can find your answer here: How to plan for your early retirement in India?.

 ii) Forced Early Retirement

-Your life can get real dark with financial crisis along with the crisis that is forcing you to retire.
+Your life can get really dark with a financial crisis along with the crisis that is forcing you to retire.
 Here is a list of “Alarming Events That Can Force You to Retire Overnight”.
-You can also find the 10 ways to face the forced retirement gracefully.
+You can also find the 10 ways to face forced retirement gracefully.